yuzhou-wang/yuzhou-wang.github.io/_pages/people/alan-gonzalez.md

 <p>- B.S., Civil Engineering, Texas Tech University, 2021</p>
 </div>
 </div>
-Alan Gonzalez joined the Air Intelligence Lab as a Ph.D. student.

 Alan's research focuses on developing modeling methods to assess past and future climate.
 Historically, cloud formation processes have served as one of the biggest sources of uncertainty in climate assessments.